 Las Vegas gambling on sports was worth $314m in May 2019.
 And there are plenty of places to have a bet.
 The Westgate Las Vegas Casino covers almost 25,000 square feet and comes equipped with 4K monitors so gamblers can watch their bets come in.

-What bets you can place in Las Vegas
+What bets you can place with Las Vegas, NV Betting Apps

 You can make sports bets on dozens of markets (boxing, MMA, UFC, NFL and MLB are the most popular).
 If you live in Las Vegas you can bet on point spreads, point totals, props (proposition bets), and moneylines.
 In-play betting is also permitted on sports at brick ‘n’ mortar sportsbooks through the city.